Unbalanced Kantorovich-Rubinstein distance, plan, and barycenter on finite spaces: A statistical perspective: Simulations

 \subsection{Synthetic Datasets}

-We consider eight types of measures for our simulations.
+We consider multiple types of measures for our simulations.
+Below we describe four types; Appendix \ref{app:additionalSim} contains four additional types and the respective Poisson simulations are provided in \Cref{sec:addfigpoi}.
+Analogous simulations for Multinomial Sampling and Bernoulli Sampling are detailed in Appendices \ref{app:sim_mult} and \ref{app:sim_ber}, respectively.

 Let us fix some notation.
 Let $J\in \mathbb{N}$ be the number of measures generated.
-Let $U[0,1]^2$ denote the uniform distribution and let $\text{Poi}(\lambda)$ denote a Poisson distribution with intensity $\lambda$.
-In all eight settings considered below, the measures are of the form
+Let $U[0,1]^2$ denote the uniform distribution and let $\mathrm{Poi}(\lambda)$ denote a Poisson distribution with intensity $\lambda$.
+In all settings considered below, the measures are of the form

 for some weights $w^i_k$, locations $l^i_k$ and $K_i\in \mathbb{N}$.
 If $K_i=K_j$ for all $i,j=1,\dots ,J$, then we omit the index and denote the number of points by $K$.
-Note, that all measures have been constructed to have their support included in $[0,1]^2$.
+Note that all measures have been constructed to have their support included in $[0,1]^2$.